hyyan/update-notification-with-service-workers/README.md

 * Clone the project
     `git clone https://github.com/hyyan/update-notification-with-service-workers.git .`
-* Server the app using you prefered server.
-Example python SimpleHTTPServer `python -m SimpleHTTPServer 5000`
+* Server the app using your prefered server.
+I use python SimpleHTTPServer `python -m SimpleHTTPServer 5000`
 * Make any change to `index.css`
 * Increae the cache version in `sw.js`.